thor314/blog/content/posts/2025-01-23-protein cryptography paper.md

 the paper only speaks to the first question, which is summarized in the next section; the the rest of this post is my rambling and back of the envelope math.

 ## fancy steganography
-the only known way to isolate a protein mixed with other proteins, is to purify the target protein using a [monoclonal antibody](https://en.wikipedia.org/wiki/Monoclonal_antibody) (mAb), before sequencing it. the adversary must know the correct mAb in advance to isolate the protein.[^3]
+the only known way to isolate a protein mixed with other proteins, is to purify the target protein using a [monoclonal antibody](https://en.wikipedia.org/wiki/Monoclonal_antibody) (mAb), before sequencing it[^3]. the adversary must know the correct mAb in advance to isolate the protein.[^4]

 that is, sequencing (encryption) a protein is easy, but synthesis (decryption) is hard and admits only one destructive attempt.